Isometries and isometric embeddings of Wasserstein spaces over the Heisenberg group: Abstract

 \section{Abstract}

-Our purpose in this paper is to study isometries and isometric embeddings of the $p$-Wasser\-stein space $\Wphn$ over the Heisenberg group $\HH^n$ for all $p\geq1$ and for all $n\geq1$.
+Our purpose in this paper is to study isometries and isometric embeddings of the $p$-Wasser\-stein space $\Wphn$ over the Heisenberg group $\HH^n$ for all $p>1$ and for all $n\geq1$.
 First, we create a link between optimal transport maps in the Euclidean space $\mathbb{R}^{2n}$ and the Heisenberg group $\HH^n$.
 Then we use this link to understand isometric embeddings of $\mathbb{R}$ and $\mathbb{R}_+$ into $\Wphn$ for $p>1$.
 That is, we characterize complete geodesics and geodesic rays in the Wasserstein space.
 Using these results we determine the metric rank of $\Wphn$.
 Namely, we show that $\mathbb{R}^k$ can be embedded isometrically into $\Wphn$ for $p>1$ if and only if $k\leq n$.
 As a consequence, we conclude that $\mathcal{W}_p(\mathbb{R}^k)$ and $\mathcal{W}_p(\HH^k)$ can be embedded isometrically into $\Wphn$ if and only if $k\leq n$.
-In the second part of the paper, we study the isometry group of $\Wphn$ for $p\geq1$.
-We find that these spaces are all isometrically rigid meaning that for every isometry $\Phi:\Wphn\to\Wphn$ there exists a $\psi:\HH^n\to\HH^n$ such that $\Phi=\psi_{\#}$.
-Although the conclusion is the same for $p=1$ and $p>1$, the proofs are completely different, as in the $p>1$ case the proof relies on a description of complete geodesics, and such a description is not available if $p=1$.
+In the second part of the paper, we study the isometry group of $\Wphn$ for $p>1$.
+We find that these spaces are all isometrically rigid, meaning that for every isometry $\Phi:\Wphn\to\Wphn$ there exists an isometry $\psi:\HH^n\to\HH^n$ such that $\Phi=\psi_{\#}$.